Reima Pietilä's

 West facade:

-West entrance in 2012 with fountain and an added small arch for service entrance.
+West entrance in 2012, still with fountain (black) and an added small arch for service entrance.
 Another picture of the same West facade, still without the arch.

 Old